suiteplus/ns-export/README.md

 _nsexport_ uses [phantomjs](http://www.phantomjs.org) to peek into an account and fetch metadata.

-  1. Set up your credentials by creating a [nsconfig.json](htts://github.com/suiteplus/nsconfig) file in your current path or in `~/.ns/` using the following template:
+  - Set up your credentials by creating a [nsconfig.json](https://github.com/suiteplus/nsconfig) file in your current path or in `~/.ns/` using the following template.
+Security questions must be lowercased.

 ```json
 {